Charity details

 At FODI, we believe that everyone deserves a chance to thrive.

-That’s why we help asylum-seekers and refugees in Sunderland find their way in the community, whether it’s through the charity’s programs or just by being part of something bigger than themselves.
+That’s why we help asylum-seekers and refugees in Sunderland find their way in the community, whether it’s through the charity’s programmes or just by being part of something bigger than themselves.

 We see people who have been forced to flee their homes and are living in limbo, without support or a place to call home.
 We want to give them a chance to be active members of their communities again—and better yet, we want to do it together!